tyirvine/Unity-Actions-Autoformat/README.md

-# Unity Actions Autoformat 🔎
+# Unity Actions Auto Format 🔎

 This action can be used to auto format the scripts in your Unity project!
 Making it easier to work with others with different formatting.